cormullion/Karnak.jl/docs/src/syntax.md

 ### `edgelist`

-This example draws the graph more than once; once with all the edges, and once with only the edges in `edgelist`, where `edgelist` is the path from vertex 15 to vertex 17, drawn in a pale translucent yellow.
-The path is marked with X marks the spot cyan-colored shapes.
+This example draws the graph more than once; once with all the edges, once with only the edges in `edgelist`, where `edgelist` is the path from vertex 15 to vertex 17, drawn in a pale translucent yellow, and once to draw the vertices on the path "X marks the spot" cyan-colored crosses.

 ```@example graphsection
 @drawsvg begin
     background("grey10")
     g = smallgraph(:karate)
     sethue("slateblue")

     drawgraph(g, layout = stress,
         vertexlabels = 1:nv(g),
         vertexshapes = :circle,
         vertexshapesizes = 10,
         vertexlabelfontsizes = 10)

     astar = a_star(g, 15, 17)

     drawgraph(g,
         layout=stress,
         vertexshapes = :none,
         edgelist = astar,
         edgestrokecolors=RGBA(1, 1, 0, 0.5),
         edgestrokeweights=10)

     drawgraph(g,
         layout=stress,
         edgelines=0,
         vertexshapes = (v) -> v ∈ src.(astar) && polycross(O, 20, 4, 0.5, π/4, :fill),
              vertexfillcolors = (v) -> v ∈ src.(astar) && colorant"cyan"
         )
 end 600 600
 ```